gadget-framework/gadget2/docs/userguide.md

 starting point for later runs.

-The `-function gadget-PARA` -switch tells paramin the name of the executable it will spawn as it’s subprocess, in this case it’s the gadget-PARA executable we made earlier.
+The `-function gadget-PARA` -switch tells paramin the name of the executable it will spawn as it's subprocess, in this case it's the gadget-PARA executable we made earlier.
 The user can also make his own function to optimize with paramin.
-Now Gadget also needs parameters, we pass to it the `-s` and `-n` switch to make it go to network mode, then Gadget knows it’s running with paramin.
+Now Gadget also needs parameters, we pass to it the `-s` and `-n` switch to make it go to network mode, then Gadget knows it's running with paramin.
 Finally we can add `> <filename>` to specify a file for the output of the run, this is not necessary but recommended.

 ### Additional information

-If you’re running a potentially very long run on a remote host it’s recommended to use the `screen` utility, for more information type `man screen` in the console.
+If you're running a potentially very long run on a remote host it's recommended to use the `screen` utility, for more information type `man screen` in the console.
 It allows you to detach the session so it lives after you log out of your SSH session.
 In short you can type